EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {: #ACE-cbor-mapping-voucher title="CBOR mapping of parameters extending the client token."}
 {: artwork-align="center"}

+TBD Include Sender/Recipient ID in COSE_Key object (Client Token) as well as (v.v.) in Introspection Response

 ## EDHOC ## {#sec-edhoc}

 EDHOC {{I-D.selander-ace-cose-ecdhe}} is a key establishment protocol encoded with CBOR and using COSE that may be transported with e.g. CoAP.
 EDHOC provides mutual authentication of client and server and establishes a shared secret with forward secrecy which may be used as OSCOAP master secret in the simple enrollment protocol ({{simple-enroll}}).

-A simplified version of the EDHOC protocol is shown in {{fig-EDHOC}}.
-The session identifiers S_U and S_V may be chosen by U and V to work as OSCOAP parameters Sender ID and Recipient ID.
-The extension parameters EXT_1, EXT_2 and EXT_3 allows for application specific extensions.
+The asymmetric keys authenticated version of EDHOC is described in section 4 of {{I-D.selander-ace-cose-ecdhe}}, a simplified version of the protocol is shown in {{fig-EDHOC}}.

 ~~~~~~~~~~~